wbste/wbste.github.io/docs/Random/Quotes.md

 `75% of the Time We Spend With Our Kids in Our Lifetime Will Be Spent By Age 12`

 `It’s a dangerous thing to mistake speaking without thought for speaking the truth.`

+`Good habits have a price.
+Bad habits have a cost.
+Either way, you pay.`